marcelbeumer/tiny-state-store/README.md

 #### `store.setState(update: StateUpdate): void`

-Sets partial state update.
-Per default the store does a basic shallow merge.
-It's possible to pass a custom merge function to `createStore` to implement deep merging and/or special logic.
+Sets partial state update and triggers "onChange" determined by a single `===` check on the root state object.